-This technique can be used to re-construct data on individual RAID disks when data on physical disks is corrupted, but can be recovered using RAID redundancy.
+This technique can be used to re-construct data on individual RAID drives when data on physical drives is corrupted, but can be recovered using RAID redundancy.

-Suppose you have a RAID 5 with one missing hard drive and you need to reconstruct data on that disk.
-You can do that by creating a reverse RAID for it and then copy data from that missing disk to a real one, or to an image.
+Suppose you have a RAID 5 with one missing drive and you need to reconstruct data on that drive.
+You can do that by creating a reverse RAID for it and then copy data from that missing drive to a real one, or to an image.

-Note: Many controllers write their own metadata to disks to recognize that the disks belong to certains RAIDs.
+Note: Many controllers write their own metadata to drives to recognize that the drives belong to certains RAIDs.
 Without that metadata they won't see those RAIDs.
 You have to write that metadata manually.

-To create a reverse RAID of a RAID with a missing disk,
+To create a reverse RAID of a RAID with a missing drive,

-Add a missing disk to the Parents tab.
+Add a missing drive to the Parents tab.